powdr-labs/powdr/book/src/pil/types.md

 Generally, constraints include polynomial identities, plookups, permutations and connection identities.

 The only constraint currently constructible in the powdr-pil language are polynomial identities.
-These can be constructed from expressions by applying the `==` operator as in `x == 7`.
+These can be constructed from expressions by applying the `=` operator as in `x = 7`.

 Constraints do not allow any operators.

-## Implicit Conversions

-Usually, type conversions all have to be explicit using the built-in functions in the `std::convert` module, but there are some situations in which implicit type conversions happen:

-### Conversion to Expression

-If an expression is evaluated starting from statement level (i.e. the result is expected to be a constraint), references to columns are converted to expressions.
-If the column is a fixed column, it can still be called as a function with signature `int -> fe`.

-If an expression is combined with another value using a binary operator, the other value is converted to an expression according to the following rules:

-- field elements are converted without modification
-- non-negative integers less than the field modulus are converted to a field element and then to an expression
-- all other values cause a type error

-### Conversion to Field Elements

-Fixed columns have the signature `int -> fe` and all return values of such functions are implicitly converted to field elements according to the following rules:

-- field elements are returned without modification
-- non-negative integers less than the field modulus are converted to field elements
-- all other values cause a type error
+### Bottom Type

+Type name: `!`

+The bottom type essentially is the return type of a function that never returns, which currently only happens if you call the `panic` function.
+The bottom type is compatible with any other type, which means that you can call the `panic` function in any context.